jwdink/eyetrackingR/README.md

 devtools::install_github(build_vignettes = TRUE)
 ```

-These vignettes will also be available on the project website, coming soon.
+These vignettes are also available on the project website.

 ---